Skip to main content

 Passion Fruit Mousse

-Light, airy mousse made with fresh passion fruit.
-Tangy and sweet, refreshing end to spicy meal.
+A light, airy mousse made with fresh passion fruit, equal parts tangy and sweet.
+A good way to cool down after a spicy meal.

 vegetarianContains: Dairy